PI – Pascal Del’Haye

 toby.bi [at] mpl.mpg.de

-Arghadeep obtained his Bachelor’s degree in Electronics and Communication Engineering from the University of Calcutta (Department of Radio Physics and Electronics) in 2019.
+Arghadeep obtained his Bachelor’s degree in Electronics and Communication Engineering from the University of Calcutta in 2019.
 His Bachelor’s Thesis was on Simulation of photonic crystal and application of machine learning in it.
-In 2019, he joined the Masters Programme in Advanced Optical Technologies in Friedrich Alexander University.
-He has joined this group in 2020 for doing his internship, mini-thesis and Master Thesis.
+In 2019, he joined the Master’s Programme in Advanced Optical Technologies at Friedrich Alexander University.
+He joined our group in 2020 for his internship, mini-thesis, and Master Thesis.

 arghadeep.pal [at] fau.de